Sony PlayStation Portable (PSP) Fat and Slim

 Some UMD games allow you to share games with other PSP owners who have not purchased the same game.
 One particular game that utilizes this feature is the Namco Arcade Museum, but the games transmitted contain only one level (to entice the receiver to buy the full game apparently).
 The person transmitting the game has a "transmit" option inside the game itself, while the other PSP owner who is receiving the game would chose the "GAME->Game Sharing" Menu option.
 Note that the received games will disappear once the PSP is powered off, and there is no option to save the game to memory stick.

-In the /PSP/GAME directory, you can create any directory name there.
-If the directory contains a EBOOT.PBP file then it will show up in the "GAME->Memory Stick" menu screen.
-From there you can select it to load it.
 Note that a special directory called /PSP/GAME/UPDATE is reserved for updating the firmware of your PSP.
 You can place the EBOOT.PBP update file there and launch the update from the XMB menu.

 Network Update